 Many different heel pain conditions share similar symptoms, and even contributing factors.
 As you might imagine, these can include:

 The most common heel pain diagnosis in adults is plantar fasciitis.
-You can usually identify this condition by the distinctive, sharp pain it causes when you get out of bed in the morning, or up after a long sit.
+You can usually identify this condition by the distinctive, sharp pain it causes when you get out of bed in the morning or stand up after a long sit.
 Plantar fasciitis is the result of over-stretching and tearing in a band of tissue (the plantar fascia) running across the bottom of the foot, particularly just underneath the heel.

 Other relatively common heel pain conditions include: